Jagguyrie/Computer-Engineering-Projects/README.md

 ### Why should I care?
 This repository aims to help newcomers and young exploring programming enthusiasts to have a look at the type of topics covered and projects made.
 A secondary goal of this repository is to make available, the project work for programming specific courses so that students do not need to re-invent the wheel, instead use available information and add their own input and personalize their project while learning by doing things hands-on.

+## Note that there are many topics missing and is a work in progress